Battle of Chillianwala

-Prelude
+Background

 The Second Anglo-Sikh war broke out in the Punjab, which had recently lost much of its independence to the British East India Company following the First Anglo-Sikh War, in April 1848, when the city of Multan rebelled under Dewan Mulraj.
 The East India Company's Commissioner for the Punjab, Frederick Currie, sent several forces of locally raised troops to help quell the revolt.
 One of these forces consisted largely of Sikhs, formerly from the Sikh Khalsa Army, under Sher Singh Attariwalla.
 Some junior British Political Officers viewed this development with alarm as Sher Singh's father, Chattar Singh Attariwalla, was known to be plotting sedition in Hazara, north of the Punjab.

 On 14 September, Sher Singh's army also rebelled.
 Other than opposition to the British, Mulraj and Sher Singh had no aims in common.
 Sher Singh decided to move his army north, to join that of Chattar Singh, who had also rebelled.
 However, some British officers had taken steps to secure vital fortresses.
 For the time being, Chattar Singh was unable to leave Hazara, as the British held Attock on the Indus River, and the passes over the Margalla Hills separating Hazara from the Punjab.
 Instead, Sher Singh moved a few miles north and fortified the crossings over the Chenab River, while awaiting events.